antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 }
 ```

 In this case, `MyHandle` refers to some handle to a resource.
-Typical use for this API is that I have a non-`null` instance that I pass by reference, but when it is cleared, the reference is `null`.
-I can get fancy and represent this in my type system with `DisallowNull`:
+Typical use for this API is that we have a non-`null` instance that we pass by reference, but when it is cleared, the reference is `null`.
+We can get fancy and represent this with `DisallowNull`:

 ```csharp
 public static HandleMethods